Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 ## Introduction

-Kubernetes is a [platform for building platforms](https://twitter.com/kelseyhightower/status/935252923721793536?lang=en-GB) which helps companies **modernize with speed and agility**.
+Kubernetes is a [platform for building platforms](https://twitter.com/kelseyhightower/status/935252923721793536?lang=en-GB) which helps companies <span class="value-drivers">modernize with speed and agility</span>.
 It has a reduced set of opinions about how business demands are fulfilled.
 This creates technological voids which the Kuberenetes community strives to fill.
 One such area is Ingress Controllers, for which the community has provided [many options](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).